<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 Fortunately, there are a number of organizations in the Twin Cities that will accept your donated household items and keep them out of the dumpster.
 From that extensive list, there are three places we highly recommend: Twin Cities Habitat for Humanity ReStore, Better Futures Minnesota, and Bridging.

-All three not only re-use household itemsthey contribute to other causes.
+All three not only re-use household items, they contribute to other causes.
 However, they don’t all accept the same things.
-Be sure to study these lists and align your stash with acceptable items in order to make your fall cleanup go off without a hitch.
+Be sure to study these lists and set aside your acceptable items to make your fall cleanup go smoothly.

 Twin Cities Habitat for Humanity ReStore

 Donations made to ReStore are tax-deductible and revenue supports Twin Cities Habitat’s mission of creating, preserving, and promoting affordable homeownership.
 Plus, donating to ReStore means you’ll be keeping good, reusable items in use.
-Last year alone, ReStore kept 4.6 million pounds of materials out of landfills.
+Each year, ReStores keeps millions of pound of materials out of the waste stream and landfills.

 The Minneapolis ReStore storefront.